bOti234/roguelike-game-with-pygame-library/README.md

 -Implemented health regeneration, protective barrier and greater strength.
 Created barrier bar over the health bar.

 -When the player is damaged, the damage is first removed from the barrier.

+### Update v1.1.5

+-Implemented crit chance, berserk, slowing aura, gunslinger, dodge and greater vitality.

+-Changed the z-indexes of some of the classes I paint over the screen.
+Transparent objects now appear under the player, the other bullets and the enemies.

+-Transparent objects can make the game lag, so they might have to be changed later.

+-Changed the list of player passives and weapons to dictionaries, so that I can access these passives and weapons without any iteration.

+-Added some text on the screen, they still need their design to be edited though. (player weapons, player passives and levels, player max health, item names when selecting)

 ## TODO list: